rokyed/graph-element/README.md

 The canvas now displays a light grid and you can use the mouse wheel to zoom in and out of the graph.

+## Responsive sizing

+The canvas automatically resizes to match the element's dimensions so it fits wherever you place it.

 Open `index.html` in a browser to see the element in action.